lgili/SpiceLab/docs/ltspice-import.md

 If your schematic has symbols that CAT does not understand, consider exporting a netlist instead or filing an issue with a small reproduction.

+See also [Component Library](components-library.md) if you want to register manufacturer specific devices (for example a diode with a recommended `.model` line) and re-use them across multiple projects.